eclipse-909/Assembler-6502/README.md

 - Use DAT to declare variables
 - Labels must end in ":" and cannot contain spaces or start with a number
 - Hex is the only supported base
-- Addressed are stored little-endian, DAT values are stored as written
+- Addresses are stored little-endian, DAT values are stored as written
 - If you need a label to apply to an operand rather than an opcode, you can do "label: +$##" where ## is the hex number representing the offset from the opcode.
 For example, +$00 would do nothing, and +$01 would be the byte after, and so on